Concert Log App — keep a log of every show

 What is a concert log app?

 A concert log app is software designed to record every concert you've attended, with structured fields for date, artist, venue, setlist, and photos.
-Gigvault is the leading free concert log app for iOS, Android, and web.
+Gigvault is a free concert log app for iOS, Android, and web.

 How do I log every concert I've been to?